The Petoskey IOP Is Designed to:

 - Increase patients’ awareness of themselves and the issues that led to the development and/or intensification of their difficulties

-Our morning program includes approximately 9 hours of group programming per week (3 hours a day — Monday, Wednesday, and Thursday mornings) plus a weekly individual treatment review meeting with the patient’s IOP team leader.
+Our morning program includes approximately 10 hours of group programming per week (3 hours a day — Monday, Wednesday, and Thursday mornings) plus a weekly individual treatment meeting with the patient’s IOP team leader.
+Patient’s can also opt to add an additional weekly session to meet with members of their family.

 Our IOP emphasizes the importance of: